A special-needs student was struggling to learn online. The whole neighborhood contributed to her schoolhouse.

 Ivanna Hardman, 38, who lives a half-mile’s walk from the Rainbow Elementary School, said helping build the McIntires’ schoolhouse — she contributed wood for Ixel’s desk — changed how she sees her neighborhood.

-“Before we were just here, and we didn’t know anyone,” Hardman said.
-“But through building this school, we started interacting with each other, and bonding.”
+“Before, we were just here, and we didn’t know anyone,” Hardman said.
+“But through building this school, we started interacting with each other and bonding.”

 Recently, Hardman said, some neighbors got together to bring food to a pregnant woman.
 Right after that, another group of residents donated toys to a family whose son had broken his leg.